20 Protein Synthesis III: RNA Interference

 The researchers, Andrew Z. Fire (then of the Carnegie Institutions of Washington in Baltimore and now at Stanford University) and Craig Mello (of the University of Massachusetts Medical School in Worcester) were trying to block the expression of genes that affect cell growth and tissue formation in roundworms, using a molecular tool called antisense RNA.

 To their surprise, Mello and Fire found that their antisense RNA tool wasn’t doing much at all.
 Rather, they determined, a double-stranded contaminant produced during the synthesis of the single-stranded antisense RNA interfered with gene expression.
-Mello and Fire named the process RNAi (RNA interference) and in 2006 were awarded the Nobel Prize in physiology or medicine for their discovery.
+Mello and Fire named the process RNAi (RNA interference) and in 2006 were awarded the Nobel Prize in Physiology or Medicine for their discovery.

 Further experiments revealed that the double-stranded RNA gets chopped up inside the cell into much smaller pieces that stick to mRNA and block its action.
 That is, the mRNA cannot bind to a ribosome and translation cannot occur.